 This is the first child for Noah and his wife, and he says that his transformation from being a husband to a father has been characterized by that combination of prominent smells: poop, pee and carrots.
 And he says, “No matter how much you scrub, the smell doesn’t leave.”

 Have you been there?
-I suspect it really rings true for dads who face similar challenges or have a child with special needs.
+Surely this really rings true for dads who face similar challenges or have a child with special needs.

-Noah continued with this nugget, which really challenged me.
-He said that being able to accept that smell, “and the fact that your wife smells the same, is the glue that holds your family together when times get tough.”
+Noah continued with this nugget: He said that being able to accept that smell, “and the fact that your wife smells the same, is the glue that holds your family together when times get tough.”

 Isn’t that real life for dads?
 Accepting your role, whether you’re in the middle of a challenge or just doing what needs to be done?